Princeton-HCI/bluesky-feed-manager/README.md

 ---

-Below is a clean, rewritten **Step 7** that replaces your original Step 11.
-It focuses on **trying the service**, **deploying a new custom feed**, and includes the **updated request body shape**.

----

-Here is the updated Step 7 with clear instructions about the required **API key header**, written cleanly so you can drop it directly into your README.

----

 ## 7. Test the Service: Deploy a New Custom Feed (Dynamic Feed Creation)

 Once your server is running and NGINX/SSL is configured, you can **create new custom feeds dynamically**—without editing code or restarting the service.
 This step verifies that your deployment works end-to-end.